 Richmond is a city with abundant historic and cultural resources that have yet to be documented or recognized for their significance.
-To adequately plan, the city first needs to identify these resources.
+To adequately plan, the City first needs to identify these resources.

-Chapter 4 provides a range of recommendations from large scale identification methods such as survey to site specific research or thematic historic context development.
+Chapter 4 provides a range of recommendations from identification methods, such as survey, to site specific research or thematic historic context development.
 Additionally, Chapter 4 includes strategies for recognizing and acknowledging the history of identified sites.

-Goal 3: Safeguard and Manage Change
+Goal 3: Conserve and Manage Change

-Richmond is a city with a sense of place that its residents value, and visitors seek.
+Richmond is a city with a sense of place that its residents value and visitors seek.
 This character that makes Richmond unique is grounded in the city's history and culture.

-Chapter 5 provides a toolkit of potential actions that the city and its neighborhoods can choose from to address concerns about loss of character as the city grows.
-These tools include ways to protect the physical characteristics of the city primarily through incentive-based, regulatory, and administrative means.
-Chapter 5 also includes recommended incentives that can both support economic development through historic rehabilitation, or which support the retention of existing residents and local businesses.
+Chapter 5 provides a toolkit of potential actions that includes ways to protect the physical characteristics of the city primarily through incentive-based, regulatory, and administrative means.
+Chapter 5 also includes recommended incentives that can support economic development through historic rehabilitation as well as the retention of existing residents and local businesses.